eclipsesource/theia-cloud-website/content/documentation/setupTheiaCloud/content.md

 ```sh
 helm repo update
 ```

+_Note:_ You might have added the repository with the old url (https://github.eclipsesource.com/theia-cloud-helm) before.
+If this is the case, please remove the old repo and re-add it with the new url above.

 We aim to make the contents of these charts as customizable as possible.
 This includes providing options to skip any optional resources during installation.